 OK, the Raspberry Pi is a small computer with modest storage capacity.

-Mine all run on 2 GB SD cards, with plenty of space to spare.
+Mine sometimes run on 2 GB SD cards, with plenty of space to spare.

 But wouldn't it be nice to expand the storage capacity, for free?